coliff/bootstrap-rfs/README.md

 # Responsive Font Sizes (RFS) for Bootstrap 4

-Bootstrap 4.3 introduced Responsive Font Sizes (RFS) which you can enable in the SCSS compiler.
+Bootstrap 4.3 introduced [Responsive Font Sizes (RFS)](https://getbootstrap.com/docs/4.3/content/typography/#responsive-font-sizes) which you can enable in the SCSS compiler.
 If you're compiling the CSS for your project I highly recommend turning it on.

 If you're loading Bootstrap from a CDN though you won't be able to take advantage of those RFS rules.
-This repo offers a quick fix.
-It's essentially a tiny CSS file with the relevant changes.
+This repo offers a quick fix - a tiny CSS file with the relevant changes.

-### Usage
+## Usage

 A couple of options are available: